nlsfi/avoin-karttakuva.maanmittauslaitos.fi/README.md

 Production Open API domain for National Land Survey vector tiles API

 This repository contains some resource templates but API key authorization is required to production use.
+Information on how to acquire the API key available at <https://beta-karttakuva.maanmittauslaitos.fi>

+Links to resources with API key in place are available at <https://beta-karttakuva.maanmittauslaitos.fi>